yourbasic/func/README.md

 ## Implementation

-The main data type is a struct with five functions.
+The source code discussed in this section comes from the file [build.go][build].

-Discussion...
+Let's start by looking at the main data type, a struct with five functions.

 ```go
 type Virtual struct {